The Spine and Repetitive Motion Disorders (RMDs)

 RMDs can be prevented.
 Use these important tips to reduce your risk for a repetitive motion injury:

-Take a break - avoid overuse of muscles by giving your body a chance
+- Take a break - avoid overuse of muscles by giving your body a chance to rest.

 Keep Yourself Healthy